Decoding ChondroFiller: How the Collagen Injection Supports the Joint

 Introduction

-Joint wear can cause ongoing pain and limited movement, and cartilage has a limited ability to heal itself.
-ChondroFiller is a non-surgical collagen injection used to support a worn joint.
-This article explains, in plain terms, how it is thought to work, with realistic expectations throughout.
+Joint wear can cause persistent pain and limited movement, and cartilage has a limited ability to heal itself.
+If you are weighing up non-surgical options, ChondroFiller is one of the more biologically active choices available.
+This article explains, in plain terms, how the injection is thought to work and what realistic expectations look like.

 What the Evidence Suggests